Shouldn’t I be eating fruit? Why can’t I have fruit? Isn’t fruit good for me? I need bananas for potassium and I love pineapple!

 Fruit is healthy but fruit juice is a different story.
 There’s no fiber in it, no chewing, no bulk and it contains about the same amount of sugar as Coca Cola.
 No OJ, no apple juice, no GREEN JUICE (those are sugar bombs).
 No one fights for broccoli but they fight for Jamba Juice. (that’s a huge no)

-Ah Ha fruit moment: People who make 1000 calorie weight gainer shakes commonly use milk, peanut butter, oatmeal and bananas.
+Ah Ha fruit moment: People who make 1000 calorie WEIGHT GAINER shakes commonly use milk, peanut butter, oatmeal and bananas.
 Maybe not so good to use 3 of those ingredients in your bariatric protein drink, ya think?
-Try unsweetened almond milk, a few frozen strawberries and Inspire Whey Protein Powder.
+Try unsweetened almond milk and Inspire Strawberry White Chocolate Protein Powder.
 Big difference, great taste, 110 calories.